dimitristom/fairnessinai.github.io/index.md

 * Regular Papers: 10 pages
 * Short Papers: 6 pages

+### Diversity and Inclusion

+We value Diversity and Inclusion in our community and profession.
+Both are important in our writing as well.
+Be mindful in your writing of not using language or examples that further the marginalization, stereotyping, or erasure of any group of people, especially historically marginalized and/or under-represented groups (URGs) in computing.
+Also be vigilant and guard against unintentionally exclusionary examples.
+Reviewers will be empowered to monitor and demand changes if such issues arise.
+Going further, also consider actively raising the representation of URGs in your writing.
+Diversity of representation in writing is a simple but visible avenue to celebrate and ultimately help improve our community’s diversity.
 All submissions are encouraged to be prepared with D&I in mind following the suggestions in submission guidelines available <a href="https://icde2024.github.io/di.html" target="_blank">here</a> and <a href="https://dbdni.github.io/" target="_blank">here</a>.

 ## Important Dates